Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/6-build-linux-sw-for-ps.md

 In this chapter, we showed how to create Linux boot image with PetaLinux, create simple Linux applications with Vitis IDE, run and debug through Vitis IDE.

-In [next chapter](./7-design1-using-gpio-timer-interrupts.md), We will connect all points previously introduced and create a system design.
+In the [next chapter](./7-design1-using-gpio-timer-interrupts.md), we will connect all points previously introduced and create a system design.

+© Copyright 2017-2021 Xilinx, Inc.